zae-park/zae-engine/zae_engine/trainer/README_trainer.md

 - **run_epoch(loader)**: Runs training or testing for a single epoch.
 - **run_batch(batch)**: Runs training or testing for a single batch.
 - **add_on(*add_on_cls)**: Adds functionality to the `Trainer` class via add-ons.
+- **metric_on_epoch_end()**: Allows users to define custom metrics at the end of each epoch, utilizing `log_train` and `log_test`.

 ### ProgressChecker

 `ProgressChecker` is a helper class for tracking training or testing progress.
 It manages epoch and step counts, allowing users to easily monitor the status of their training process.

+---

 ## Add-on Features

 The Trainer sub-package supports various add-ons via the `AddOnBase` class, which allows for extending functionality such as distributed training, state management, and web logging.

 ### Main Add-ons

+#### StateManagerAddon
-- **StateManagerAddon**: Provides functionality to save and load checkpoints during model training, including the model state, optimizer state, and scheduler state.
+Provides functionality to save and load checkpoints during model training, including the model state, optimizer state, and scheduler state.
+Supports `.ckpt` and `.safetensor` formats for secure and flexible checkpoint management.

-- **WandBLoggerAddon / NeptuneLoggerAddon**: Enables real-time monitoring of the training process using Weights & Biases or Neptune.
+#### MultiGPUAddon
-- **MultiGPUAddon**: Adds multi-GPU support for distributed training using DDP (Distributed Data Parallel), allowing models to be trained across multiple GPUs in parallel.
+Adds multi-GPU support for distributed training using DDP (Distributed Data Parallel), allowing models to be trained across multiple GPUs in parallel.
+Includes seamless integration with PyTorch's distributed training utilities.

+#### WandBLoggerAddon / NeptuneLoggerAddon
+Enables real-time monitoring of the training process using external services like Weights & Biases (WandB) or Neptune.
+Logs training metrics automatically and allows users to track progress remotely.

+---

 ## Usage Example

-The Trainer sub-package makes it easy to manage and extend model training in various scenarios.
-Users can inherit from the `Trainer` class, implement their custom `train_step` and `test_step` methods, and add necessary add-ons to set up their training environment.
+### Basic Usage

 ```python
 from zae_engine.trainer import Trainer